*East Asian Studies: Travel Grants

 Travel Grant

-University of Kansas East Asian Library 2023 Travel Grants
+University of Kansas East Asian Library FY 26 (August 2025 to July 2026) Travel Grant

-The Center for East Asian Studies at the University of Kansas, a federally designated National Resource Center, offers travel grants to scholars from outside the Lawrence, Kansas area who wish to use the University's East Asian Library collection during FY2023 academic years.
-Travel grants of up to $400 each will be awarded to cover travel and lodging expenses.
-Grants will be awarded to faculty members and graduate students engaged in thesis/dissertation research.
+The Center for East Asian Studies at the University of Kansas, a federally designated National Resource Center, offers a competitive travel grant to scholars from outside the Lawrence, Kansas area who wish to use the University's East Asian Studies and East Asian language collections held by KU Libraries.
+The Travel Grant of up to $400 will be awarded to cover travel and lodging expenses.
+Faculty members and graduate students engaged in thesis/dissertation research are eligible to apply.
+All applications will be reviewed by the Library Committee after the submission deadline (September 19, 2025), and the awardee(s) will receive the grant as reimbursement upon completion of their research visits.

 ABOUT EAST ASIAN COLLECTION

-The East Asian Collection has over 334,000 volumes in Chinese, Japanese, and Korean, substantial periodical holdings, and electronic resources.
-The collection is especially strong in the fields of Chinese and Japanese art history, history, literature, religion, and Japanese women's studies.
-For further information about the collection, please visit https://lib.ku.edu/east-asian-collection/about or contact Michiko Ito (Japanese) at mito[at sign]ku.edu or Cecilia Zhang (Chinese) at cecilia[at mark]ku.edu
+The East Asian Collection has over 335,000 volumes in Chinese, Japanese, and Korean including substantial periodical holdings as well as electronic resources.
+The collection is especially strong in the fields of Chinese and Japanese art history, general history, literature, religion, Japanese women's studies, and Japanese popular/visual culture.
+Also, KU Libraries has Chinese and Japanese premodern prints and manuscripts at Spencer Research Library, though the numbers are limited.
+For further information about our collection, please visit https://lib.ku.edu/east-asian-collection/about.

 Application form is available here.

-In addition to applicant’s contact information, affiliation, application must include:
+In addition to applicant’s contact information (including affiliation) the application must include:

 • Expected budget;